No. Medicare Advantage plans are not the same as Medicare Supplements or Medigap policies. And here are a few key differences between the plans:

 Medicare Supplement premiums may cost several hundred dollars per month whereas Medicare Advantage plans may cost from $0 to several hundred dollars per month.
-And a few Medicare Advantage plans have a $0 premium and actually pay you back a portion of your
+And some Medicare Advantage plans have a $0 premium and actually pay you back a portion of your

 Medicare Part B premium.
-These Medicare Advantage plans may be defined as "Dividend" plans and rebate all or a portion of your
+These Medicare Advantage plans may be defined as "Giveback" or "Dividend" plans and rebate all or a portion of your

 Medicare Part B premium.
-Unfortunately, Medicare Advantage plans that do not charge a premium ($0) and rebate your Medicare Part B premium are relatively rare, but can be found in some parts of Florida, Texas, and other population-dense areas across the country.
+Unfortunately, Medicare Advantage plans that do not charge a premium ($0) and rebate your Medicare Part B premium are only available in certain in areas of the country, but can be found in some parts of Florida, Texas, and other population-dense areas across the country.